michaelsteven/quarkus-items-api/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## Purpose

+The purpose of the quarkus-items-api project is to provide an archetype for how to make a quarkus CRUD application that mimics the springboot-items-api project that is in an adjacent repository.

+## Limitations / Problems

+- written as an imperative application using resteasy as opposed to using the reactive libraries
+- demonstrates the use of spring data instead of panache libraries
+- localization currently only working with javax validation messages, localization of other strings, currency, and times need work
+- issue with openapi in showing the pageable as a sample needs to be fixed
+- need to find out how to properly use filters for logging since AOP for cross-cutting concerns doesn't seem to work.

+## Advantages
+- successfully compiles as a native binary
+- uses the spring data pageable interface for retrieving a collection of data
+- uses javax validation and successfully throws constraint violation exceptions when ran as a native executable

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: